When Declaring Bankruptcy – Can I travel overseas?

 When Declaring Bankruptcy; Can I Travel Overseas?

-As long as you do the things that you are required to do while bankrupt, you can get permission from the trustee to travel overseas from Australia.
+As long as you do the things that you are required to do while bankrupt, you can get permission from the trustee to take a trip overseas from the Northern Territory.

-This generally involves paying $150 to the Trustee and filling in an online form.
+This generally involves paying $150 to the Trustee and filling out an online form.

-It is doable but there are some things you need to know.
+It is doable but there are some things you need to understand.

-Give Bankruptcy Experts a call at 1300 795 575 if you are unsure, and we can guide you through the finer points about traveling overseas while bankrupt.
+Give Bankruptcy Tennant Creek a call at 1300 795 575 if you are not sure, and we can help you through the finer points about traveling overseas while bankrupt.

 2. Can I Keep My House Even When Declaring Bankruptcy?